ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ```
 If this is not the case, then download it again or copy it in a file.

-1. It  is a good idea to check that the back end API is running before exposing it.
+1. It  is a good idea to check that the back-end API is running before exposing it.
 In this case, we are going to use the GET verb on the quote operation.
 Type the following:  `curl -H "Accept: application/json" "http://SampleJAXRS20-aw.eu-gb.mybluemix.net/loanmgt/resources/loans/v1/quote?loanAmount=10000&annualInterestRate=1.1&termInMonths=36"`
 You should obtain the following results: {"loanAmount":10000,"annualInterestRate":1.1,"termInMonths":36,"monthlyPaymentAmount":282.51360281363674}.

 > This API is not exposed, is not protected, is not monitored, is not governed.
 Let's use API Connect to fix this.